bebras123/notifyaod/README.md

 ### 1. **Install the App**

-Install the APK on your device.
+Install the [notifyAOD.apk](https://github.com/bebras123/notifyaod/blob/main/notifyAOD.apk) on your device.

 To make NotifyAOD work your device must meet these conditions: